 education and the biologically governed pace of child development.
 Changing family and community structures are other big ones.
 As a result, his work in schools and conferences revolves around education through the physical—with fitness being a tacit byproduct of the interest and motivation children and grownups find in hands-on engagement.

 A former teacher, camp director, Ringling Clown College graduate, mime artist, game developer, web app producer, writer, and house designer / builder, he has been called a renaissance man by few and a professional kid by many.
-He has been recognized as a CT Young Artists performer of the year, a CT Master Teaching Artist, and a recipient of the Hartford Courant Tapestery award for a touring bus project about diversity.
+He has been recognized as a CT Young Artists performer of the year, a CT Master Teaching Artist, and is a recipient of the Hartford Courant Tapestery award for a touring bus project about diversity.
 He received a Ph.D. in Educational Psychology from the University of Connecticut within the Gifted & Talented program and is an exceptional programmer of enrichment activities for youth and adults alike.
-He loves and lives metaphor, is a conceptual arsonist, builds his own houses, has karmic board meetings with Forest Gump, Chauncey Gardener, and Walter Mitty, and lives with his wife, Michele, on 50 acres in Storrs, CT
+Currently he teaches creativity and the arts at Eastern Connecticut State University, is on the Hartford Performs roster, and is working on a school-community engagement app.
+He loves and lives metaphor, is a conceptual arsonist, builds his own houses, has karmic board meetings with Forest Gump, Chauncey Gardener, and Walter Mitty, and lives with his wife, Michele, in an extreme green, off-grid house, on 50 acres in Storrs, CT.